iitmbsc-student-projects/gate-da/dbms/bank/question-030.md

 | :---: | ----- |
 | 𝑄2: | Select e.empId From employee e Where e.salary \> Any     (Select distinct salary From employee s Where s.department \= "5")  |

-1. 𝑄1 is the correct query
+- [ ] 𝑄1 is the correct query
-2. 𝑄2 is the correct query
+- [ ] 𝑄2 is the correct query
-3. Both 𝑄1 and 𝑄2 produce the same answer
+- [ ] Both 𝑄1 and 𝑄2 produce the same answer
-4. Neither 𝑄1 nor 𝑄2 is the correct query
+- [ ] Neither 𝑄1 nor 𝑄2 is the correct query

 ::: {.callout-note title="Answer" collapse=true}

-Answer: A
+- [x] 𝑄1 is the correct query
+- [ ] 𝑄2 is the correct query
+- [ ] Both 𝑄1 and 𝑄2 produce the same answer
+- [ ] Neither 𝑄1 nor 𝑄2 is the correct query

 :::